-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 Despite the 3-0 win over Russia proving Uruguay can grasp the mantle and can wow us with good football, it seems likely they'll retract into their more pragmatic shell for the round of 16.

-They’ll be all too aware of the damage Cristiano Ronaldo can do—several of their players, including their centre-back pairing, come into regular contact with him in La Liga—and whereas against Russia they pushed on and trusted Diego Godin to deal with the hosts' striker one-on-one, they might be more cautious here.
+They'll be all too aware of the damage Cristiano Ronaldo can do—several of their players, including their centre-back pairing, come into regular contact with him in La Liga.
+Whereas against Russia they pushed on and trusted Diego Godin to deal with the hosts' striker one-on-one, they might be more cautious here.

 That might be the right way of going about things, too; excluding games where Portugal have been allowed to solely focus on counter-attacking (Spain), they've struggled immensely to create chances.

-Bernardo Silva has been a huge disappointment up to this point, Bruno Fernandes and Joao Mario haven't shown their best, and Ricardo Quaresma may have scored an incredible goal, but otherwise struggled to get the better of Iran's Ehsan Haji Safi in his sole start to date.
+Bernardo Silva has been a huge disappointment to this point, while Bruno Fernandes and Joao Mario haven't shown their best.
+Ricardo Quaresma may have scored an incredible goal but struggled to get the better of Iran defender Ehsan Haji Safi in his sole start to date.

 It's a battle that, like many group-stage matches before it, might just be won on set pieces.
 Uruguay have scored all of their goals so far from these situations; Portugal have scored three out of five.